MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

 ms.service: dynamics-365-business-central
 ms.search.form: 456, 457, 458, 459, 460, 461, 16, 22, 25, 26, 27, 31, 143, 144, 9300, 9301, 9303, 9304, 9305, 9306, 9307, 9309, 9310, 9311
 ---
-# Analyze data in lists with help from Copilot
+# Analyze data in lists with help from Copilot (preview)

 [This article is prerelease documentation and is subject to change.]